gpcmax/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

         * Errors per second during a month for Backend service.

     * Hardware Usage:
-        * Cpu usage per service during a month of use.
+        * Cpu usage per service.
         * Memory usage in mb used during a month for each service.

     * Uptime: